 - Filling openings that have been open for a long time, making recruiters feel pressured to find a replacement

-- Time limits create the temptation to cut corners
+- Time limits creating the temptation to cut corners

 - Creating an accurate job description